Our partners are excited to share the results of one of the largest privately, publicly and nonprofit funded inclusivity studies in the United States.

 This report identifies critical themes in community perceptions and experiences surrounding equity, diversity, inclusivity and belonging in this area—including age, gender, ethnicity and abilities.

-“We believe the Greater Mankato Inclusivity Study will be a critical source of guidance for our foundation and the community to address equitable access to opportunities and resources in the region.”
+“We believe the Greater Mankato Inclusivity Study is a critical source of guidance for our foundation and the community to address equitable access to opportunities and resources in the region.”

 —Nancy Zallek, President and CEO, Mankato Area Foundation